 As the weather changes, the more you feel the colder air gusting outside.
 And … right inside your house?
-If your gas furnace is blowing cold air and putting a chill to your Opelika home, it’s time to reach out to Farnell Mechanical, Inc..
+If your gas furnace is blowing cold air and putting a chill to your Auburn and Opelika home, it’s time to reach out to Farnell Mechanical, Inc..
 Occasionally the loss of warm air from your gas furnace means a major repair, but many times it can be an easy fix.
 Here are a few of the more common reasons your gas furnace could be blowing cold air instead of warming up your house.

 Your furnace may be overheating

 If you haven’t had regular maintenance done on your gas furnace lately and you’ve forgotten to change your air filter, both could signal why your furnace is blowing cool air.
 A dirty air filter can block air from flowing freely through your furnace.
 When this happens, the furnace might overheat and shut down its burner.

 Your pilot light may have gone out